Does Michigan have a diminished capacity defense?

 Diminished capacity is short of a claim of actual insanity.
 It states that a person could not have formed the intent to commit the crime because of some mental defect at the time of the crime.
 The defense was available to Mr. Lancaster at his first trial.
 It was not successful, and he was convicted of first-degree murder.
 The case was sent back for another trial on unrelated grounds.

-The issues presented to the United States Supreme Court were whether the Michigan Supreme Court’s abolishment of the diminished capacity defense was an unexpected and indefensible change and did the Michigan Court of Appeals make a mistake in retroactively applying the change to Lancaster’s case.
+The issues presented to the United States Supreme Court were whether the Michigan Supreme Court’s abolishment of the diminished capacity defense was an unexpected and indefensible change.
+Did the Michigan Court of Appeals make a mistake in retroactively applying the change to Lancaster’s case?
 The United States Supreme Court said no to both issues.

-The Court held that the Michigan Supreme Court ruling eliminating the diminished capacity defense was reasonable as it had limited applicability in Michigan law and was not included in Michigan’s statutory scheme.
+The Court held that the Michigan Supreme Court ruling eliminating the diminished capacity defense was reasonable.
+It had limited applicability in Michigan law and was not included in Michigan’s statutory scheme.
 Also, that retroactive application did not violate due process because it represented a foreseeable interpretation of the statute by the Michigan Supreme Court.

 Michigan Criminal Defense Attorney experienced in constitutional issues and appeals.

 If you, or a loved one, is charged with a crime, possibly going to be charged with a crime, or need to investigate whether an appeal of a conviction is possible, it is essential that you speak to an expert in those areas.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in criminal law from the pre-charge phase through any, and all, appeals.
-Do not trust your future and freedom to an attorney that dabbles in the criminal law.
-You need a specialist to make sure that you are given the protection and due process you deserve.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in criminal law from the pre-charge phase through any and all appeals.
+Do not trust your future and freedom to an attorney that dabbles in criminal law.
+You need a specialist to ensure that you are given the protection and due process you deserve.